SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 All the implementation details of this telemetry configuration you may find on [github](https://github.com/Microsoft/ApplicationInsights-dotnet/tree/master/src/TelemetryChannels/PersistenceChannel).

 There are many more aspect of desktop applications monitoring.
 I didn't explain how you will track page views - one of the main concept of devices monitoring.
-You may also want to [track failures](https://azure.microsoft.com/documentation/articles/app-insights-api-custom-events-metrics/), collect [diagnostics logs](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) or even track dependencies or performance counters.
+You may also want to [track failures](https://azure.microsoft.com/documentation/articles/app-insights-api-custom-events-metrics/), collect [diagnostics logs](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) or track dependencies and performance counters.
 Maybe next time I can cover these aspects as well.